HuzaifaChaudary/HuzaifaChaudary/README.md

 - 👋 Hi, I’m @HuzaifaChaudary.
 - 👀 I’m interested in Changing World.
-- 🌱 I’m currently learning Full Stack Web Application and Data Scientist.
+- 🌱 I’m currently learning Full Stack Web Application and Data Scientist to be.
 - 💞️ I’m looking to collaborate on New World Order 2045.
 - 📫 Reach me by simply collaborating in github works and repo for github users only once a month.